 Keywords: talking-head animation, autoregressive modeling, visual generation, generative models, multimodality

 Abstract: Talking-head animation focuses on generating realistic facial videos from audio input.
-Following Generative Adversarial Networks (GANs), diffusion models have become the mainstream, owing to their robust generative capacities.
-However, inherent limitations of the diffusion process often lead to inter-frame flicker and slow inference, restricting their practical deployment.
-To address this, we introduce AvatarSync, an autoregressive framework on phoneme representations that generates realistic and controllable talking-head animations from a single reference image, driven directly by text or audio input.
+Following Generative Adversarial Networks (GANs), diffusion models have become the mainstream, owing to their robust generative capability.
+However, inherent limitations of the diffusion process often lead to inter-frame flicker and slow inference, hindering their practical use in talking-head animation.
+To address this, we introduce AvatarSync, an autoregressive framework on phoneme representations that generates realistic and controllable talking-head animations from a single reference image, driven by text or audio input.
 To mitigate flicker and ensure continuity, AvatarSync leverages an autoregressive pipeline that enhances temporal modeling.
-To ensure controllability, we introduce phonemes, which are the basic units of speech sounds, and construct a many-to-one mapping from text/audio to phonemes, enabling precise phoneme-to-visual alignment.
-Additionally, to further accelerate inference, we adopt a two-stage generation strategy that decouples semantic modeling from visual dynamics, and incorporate a customized phoneme-frame causal attention mask to support multi-step parallel acceleration.
-Extensive experiments show that AvatarSync outperforms existing talking-head animation methods in visual fidelity, temporal consistency, and computational efficiency, providing a scalable and controllable solution.
+In addition, to ensure controllability, we introduce phonemes that are the basic units of speech sounds, and construct a many-to-one mapping from text/audio to phonemes, enabling precise phoneme-to-visual alignment.
+To further accelerate inference, we adopt a two-stage generation strategy that decouples semantic modeling from visual dynamics, incorporating a Phoneme-Frame Causal Attention Mask and a timestamp-aware adaptive strategy to support parallel inference.
+Extensive experiments conducted on Chinese (CMLR) and English (HDTF) benchmarks show that AvatarSync substantially reduces inter-frame flicker and outperforms existing methods in visual fidelity, temporal consistency, and computational efficiency, providing a scalable solution.

 Supplementary Material: zip